jmsdnns/blag/content/history/wild-man-adams/index.md

 One of my favorite examples of Samuel's influence is the way he started a trend of choosing coffee over tea specifically because tea was only available from Britain.
 Cancelling tea, and anything else British, was so successful that it brought an already strained East India Company's colonial business to its knees.
 He would say anything to get people to stop drinking tea.
 He claimed several times that Britain got the tea from remote parts of China so it had weird bugs in it.
 He loved telling people a cup of tea is paid for with a gallon of colonial blood, which he could say that because everyone knew about The Boston Massacre, after all.

-In 1773, Adams coordinated a refusal of tea across Boston, New York City, Philadelphia, and Charleston.
+In 1773, Samuel coordinated a refusal of tea across Boston, New York City, Philadelphia, and Charleston.
 The main event was, of course, the [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party).
 All of the cities were able to force the tea back to England, but Boston was different.
 Samuel was from Boston and Governor Hutchinson was sick of his crap.
 Hutchinson would make sure the tea came into Boston and was sold.
 Soon after the ships were docked, Samuel & 100 Sons of Liberty sneaked aboard the three ships and made a ruckus as they threw 340+ chests of tea into the harbor.
 The East India Company was completely broke at the time, too!

 Hutchinson was a principled man.
-He gave Adams and the colonists a lot more leeway than anyone else would have.
+He gave Samuel and the colonists a lot more leeway than anyone else would have.
 He was English, but he felt like he was part of the colonial community, not some external force.
 Adams created a situation where Hutchinson could've killed him while he was on those ships, but Hutchinson didn't do it.
-He lost his job soon after that, and was replaced by General Thomas Gage.
+He lost his job soon after that.

 ![Boston Tea Party, engraving in W. D. Cooper's The History of North America from 1789](BostonTeaParty.jpg)